Board of Directors Responsibilities

 - Ensuring that the annual report and the financial reports published and communicated to the shareholders reflect the real performance & position of Savola.
 Moreover, the Board must be sure that the Savola's administration is providing current shareholders, possible shareholders, and the investment community with all the special information on sales, profits and the most important developments in the Group.
 Moreover, this information must be aligned with the Group's disclosure and transparency policy.
 Transparency should not conflict with the policy of the Group about commitment to information privacy.

 - Enforcing the disclosure and the transparency standard as a permanent and clear policy for the Board.

-- Approving the quarterly financial accounts of the Group in preparation for publishing them in the newspapers to comply with all rules and regulations
+- Approving the quarterly financial accounts of the Group in preparation for publication as per regulations.

 - Endorsing the distribution of quarterly and yearly dividends and distribution rates, plus giving recommendations on the annual dividends distribution to the General Assembly to approve them.